 We arrived on a Sunday morning in May, shortly after thunderstorms had dropped an inch of rain on most of Vermont.
 We could hear the waterfall long before we could see it, and when it did come into view, it was breathtaking.
 I’d expected a few small cascades; I was treated to a large waterfall, plunging several granite slabs to a swiftly flowing brook.

 We hauled our stuff down the path to the site and quickly found the flattest spot to lay out the tent.
 I’m always surprised at how fast the tent comes together; we had the entire thing standing in less than 15 minutes.

-This trip had three purposes: to visit the waterfall site, to get in an early spring hike in neighboring New Hampshire, and to look at what we were missing in our camping gear before we headed out on a more extended outing.
+This trip had three purposes: to visit the waterfall site, get an early spring hike in neighboring New Hampshire, and look at what we were missing in our camping gear before we headed out on a more extended outing.

 You can look through your gear and make a reasonable assessment, but sometimes even a seasoned camper will overlook a necessary item and find out (the hard way) what they left behind.

 Some of the gear we used for early spring:

 air mattress (this is a questionable item in cooler weather)